 4.2 Should Seller fail to effect delivery within the agreed period, he shall be held liable under the existing legal provisions.
-This shall not affect his obligation under § 340, para.
-2, of the German Civil Code to pay such penalty for delayed delivery as may have been agreed by the parties.
-If a penalty has been agreed, this can be invoked at any time until the final payment becomes due, without reservation according to § 341 para.
-3 of the German Civil Code, or § 11 para.
-4 of the German contracting rules for award of public works contracts, part B.
+This shall not affect his obligation under § 340, 2, of the German Civil Code to pay such penalty for delayed delivery as may have been agreed by the parties. lf a penalty has been agreed, this can be invoked at any time until the final payment becomes due, without reservation according to § 341, 3 of the German Civil Code, or § 11, 4 of the German contracting rules for award of public works contracts, part B.

 5. Warranty, Liability and Notification of Defects

 5.1 Seller warrants the goods supplied by him to be free from defects which may reduce their value or affect their usability, to possess the agreed or guaranteed properties, to be suitable for the purpose stipulated in the order, to be in conformity with the generally accepted technical practice, and to conform to the most recent regulations, to the German Law on the Safety of Appliances (Gerätesicherheitsgesetz) and to the appropriate safety specifications and rules for the protection of workers and prevention of accidents.
 Should the delivered goods fail to meet any or all of these requirements, Buyer shall be free to demand a remedy of the defect or the supply of defect-free goods, to cancel the contract or reduce the purchase price under the existing legal provisions, or to demand compensation or reimbursement for needless expenditure. lf Seller has undertaken to guarantee the properties or durability of the goods supplied, Buyer can in addition lodge a claim under the terms of the guarantee.
 This shall not apply to defects or damage caused by